Sep9

 Matthew 16:17…….Ready

-“Even today, Saving faith in Jesus doesn’t come by piecing it all together and coming up with the answer.
+“Even today, faith in Jesus doesn’t come by piecing it all together.
+It doesn’t come because you did a lot of studying.
 It doesn’t come because you weighed all the evidence and came to a rational conclusion.
-It doesn’t come because your parents raised you to believe in the Lord.
-It comes by God drawing a persons heart.” ⇒ Believing in Jesus and being born again didn’t come by being raised in a Christian home by godly parents.
+It doesn’t come because you were raised in a Christian home.
+It comes by God opening a persons heart.” ⇒ Believing in Jesus and being born again didn’t come by being raised in a Christian home by godly parents.
 Your mother may have talked to you about Jesus.
 A friend may have introduced you to Jesus.
 But it was really God working through them.
 And it was He who was the one who wonderfully opened your eyes, touched your heart, and caused your soul to live.
 Your mother couldn’t have done that in you only God could do that in you.
 If anything God used the influence of your mother, your church, and your pastor.
 We need to think of our Salvation in similar terms.
 If asked how you were Saved?
 You should be able to look back and say God stirred my heart to seek Him.
 God used the people from the Church and a sermon message to draw me to Himself.
 Then the words of Jesus rang clear in my ears, “Come to me all you who are worry and burden, and I will give you rest”.
 Take my yoke upon you and learn from me, for my yoke is easy and my burden is light.”-(Matt, 28:30-31)

 More Notes & Applications